franticspider/seq24plus/README.md

 - enhance usability on high resolution screens

+---

 ### Setlist

-- be able to load a setlist and load each song with ctrl+arrow key in read-only mode.
+goal: be able to load a setlist and load each song with ctrl+arrow key in read-only mode.

+####Desired behaviour

+- [DONE] load a set list either with the -X command line option, or by doing file->open playlist in the menu.
+- [DONE] load the first song on the list (check for errors)
+- [DONE] When a song finishes, load the next one on the setlist.
+Start playing it with `spacebar` as usual
+- [DONE]If the song is stopped with the `esc` key, don't increment the song (because you may want to start again)
+- [DONE for mainwnd - need to do it in perform] Have the left and right arrow keys move you up/down through the list.
+- [DONE] Show setlist status in the titlebar (until we can figure out a more sophisticated way of showing the current song status)
+- [DONE] Setlist mode can be unset by loading an ordianry midi file.

+---
 ### Mode switching

 - be able to switch between live and song mode more easily than via options.